ksc98/aws-mongo/README.md

 ## Start MongoDB container
 Now, we need to start the Mongo container. \
-To do this, we need to pull the latest Mongo image from Docker Hub:
+To do this, we need to pull the latest Mongo image from Docker Hub.

 > `docker run --name mongodb -d mongo:latest`